RohitBK201/RohitBK201/README.md

   <h1 align="center">Hi 👋, I am Rohit Tamang</h1>

-  <h2 align="center">An aspiring full-stack web developer, enthusiastic about developing
+  <h2 align="center">An full-stack web developer, enthusiastic about developing
 practical and time-saving software solutions.
 Looking forward to working in a corporate environment and for an opportunity to prove his skills.</h2>

-- 💬 I am form Darjeeling,WestBengal
-- 💬 Ask me about javascript and MERN stack
 - 📫 How to reach me: rohitnrdtamangbk201@gmail.com